alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 Following the main principle, we want to have a reliable way to measure the performance and further code changes.
 BenchmarkDotNet will help us with that, it is as simple as installing the library via NuGet and creating a test method with a `[Benchmark]` attribute.

-A simple benchmark could looks like this: a common user agent string,
+A simple benchmark for a common user agent string could looks like this:

 ```csharp
 public class SimpleManyKeywordsBenchmark